 This simplified framework, for example, consists of a director, a manager and a user.
 In terms of discovery at executive level (director), his or her perspective is the starting point for shaping the relevant messaging.
 At this level, strategic aspects could be relevant.
 The executive board could question whether or not the organization is ready for the developments in the market.
 Furthermore, the executive board wants to have an idea of the relevant trends the organization should anticipate.
 However, if we look at the same phase (discovery) in terms of the user, aspects that could influence them to consider change are, for example, operational issues in the day-to-day functioning of the business.

-The tactical modern marketing plan makes choices regarding buyer persona’s, messaging, content formats and media.
+The tactical B2B content marketing plan makes choices regarding buyer persona’s, messaging, content formats and media.
 This is not a one-time exercise, but a process that, based on the dynamics of the market and the response of, and interaction with, the target audiences, is continuously adjusted, expanded and developed.
-Forming the concept is the basis, the starting point of the tactical modern marketing plan.
-In order to further solidify the process and to provide the conversion from concept to market and organization shape and content, the modern marketing plan includes:
+Forming the concept is the basis, the starting point of the tactical B2B content marketing plan.
+In order to further solidify the process and to provide the conversion from concept to market and organization shape and content, the content marketing plan includes: